bensonchoyintuitas/intuitas_knowledgebase/level_2.md

 > CDC patterns
 > sql-server (ct tables, datatyping via views, custom init vs change sources and handling)

-Ingestion is the process of acquiring data from external sources and landing it in the platform landing zone.
+Ingestion is the process of acquiring data from external sources and landing it in the platform landing layer.

 It should be:
 - Scalable, Resilient, Maintainable, Governed